coherent-research/dcs-documentation/DCSUserGuide.md

 To handle these cases in DCS it is possible to create a *Register Reset* for a register that will allow DCS to handle the discontinuity in the readings.

-A register reset is specified for a particular register and is assumed to have occured at the start of a particular metering period.
+A register reset is specified for a particular register and is assumed to have occurred at the start of a particular metering period.
 When entering the Register Reset the operator can provide an estimated value of the total value at the start of the period (i.e. a final start of period total value before the reset) and a period value for the period.